osuosl-cookbooks/nodejs-webapp/README.md

 nodejs-webapp
 =============

-A cookbook for easily deploying webapps like TimeSync and Etherpad-Lite.
+A cookbook for easily deploying webapps written in NodeJS.

 Supported platforms
 -------------------